Application deadline: March 31, 2026, at 11:59 p.m. (PDT)

-As part of the Coalition Publica partnership, Érudit is launching its annual call for applications for scholarly journals wishing to be disseminated on its platform from January 2026, and thus benefit from its journal services and those of Coalition Publica, such as the funding offered through the Partnership for Open Access.
+As part of the Coalition Publica partnership, Érudit launches an annual call for applications for scholarly journals wishing to be disseminated on its platform from January 2027, and thus benefit from its journal services and those of Coalition Publica, such as the funding offered through the Partnership for Open Access.

 Services for journals